slimphp/Slim/README.md

 );

 /**
- * The App::__constructor() method takes 1 mandatory parameter and 2 optional parameters
+ * The App::__constructor() method takes 1 mandatory parameter and 4 optional parameters
  * @param ResponseFactoryInterface Any implementation of a ResponseFactory
  * @param ContainerInterface|null Any implementation of a Container
  * @param array Settings array
- */
+ * @param CallableResolverInterface|null Any implementation of a CallableResolver
+ * @param RouterInterface|null Any implementation of a Router */
 $app = new Slim\App($psr17Factory);
 $app->get('/hello/{name}', function ($request, $response, $args) {